-Browne is also deeply concerned about the rising cost of housing and has recently taken on a key role in seeking an innovative resolution to the recent Supreme Court decision which has said there is not enough water year round to support additional rural housing development.
-He believes that if this issue is not addressed that we will see a further significant increase in housing prices in Bellingham and across the county.
-He also has been focused on how Whatcom County’s economic development dollars have been spent and believes that a different approach will improve the area’s job market.
+I am also deeply concerned about both environmental protections and the rising cost of housing.
+I recently took on a key role in seeking an innovative resolution to the challenges created by the recent Supreme Court (“Hirst”) decision which has said there is not enough water year round to support both fish and additional rural housing development.
+I believe that if we don’t find a balanced approach to our water use that we could see both a further loss of fish habitat plus a significant increase in housing prices in Bellingham and across the county.
+I have also been focused on how Whatcom County’s economic development dollars have been spent and I believe that a different approach will improve the area’s job market.

-In his first term Browne has made it a goal to learn by visiting County employees on the job – from riding with EMS teams and Sheriffs deputies to in-depth briefings at the 911 call center, the Jail and Work center, Public Works, Health, Planning and Development departments.
-He has also met with 100’s of constituents across the county to be better able to represent their needs and learn their perspective on a wide variety of important issues such as our approach to criminal justice and replacement of our jail.
+In my first term I made it a goal to learn by visiting County employees on the job – from riding with EMS teams and Sheriffs deputies to in-depth briefings at the 911 call center, the Jail and Work center, Public Works, Health, Planning and Development departments.
+I have also met with 100’s of constituents across the county to be better able to represent their needs and learn their perspective on a wide variety of important issues such as our approach to criminal justice and replacement of our jail.

-As an award-winning successful business entrepreneur, Browne built the first business in the world focused on the reuse and recycling of mobile computers which previously had been thrown away.
-As the former employer of hundreds of tech-savvy employees, Browne ran an environmentally-sustainable, environment-protecting operation that fueled local families with good jobs and salaries that the region should be a natural to attract.
+As an award-winning successful business entrepreneur, I built the first business in the world focused on the reuse and recycling of mobile computers which previously had been thrown away.
+As the former employer of hundreds of tech-savvy employees, I ran an environmentally-sustainable, environment-protecting operation that fueled local families with good jobs and salaries that the region should be a natural to attract.